Other Funding Resources

 UCF Doctoral Research Support

-When funding is available, the College of Graduate Studies offers a Doctoral Research Support Award to assist students with dissertation research expenses.
-The award is available to a doctoral student who has passed their qualifying examination(s) or the equivalent and is in the proposal stage of their dissertation.
-Students in Doctoral Candidacy status who have enrolled in more than one semester of the dissertation (including the application term) are not eligible to apply.
+The College of Graduate Studies is offering Doctoral Research Support Awards for Spring 2024 to assist students with dissertation research expenses.
+The award is available to a doctoral student who has passed their qualifying examination(s) or the equivalent and is engaged in their dissertation research.
 For additional details, see the UCF Doctoral Research Support Award application.
 Be sure to speak with your Program Director about college-specific deadlines or other opportunities for support.

 UCF Open Access Publishing Fund